Sterling unfazed by higher inflation, still driven by dollar | Business

 Sterling remained driven by the weaker U.S. dollar on Wednesday in thin August trading, even though British inflation jumped unexpectedly last month to its highest since March.

-Last trading at $1.3259, up 0.2% on the day, the pound mirrored a trend higher in major currencies against the greenback, though it remained below the eight-month high of $1.3276 it touched the day before as the dollar weakened.
-Against the euro, sterling was flat at 90.14 pence .
+Last trading at $1.3228, flat on the day, the pound mirrored a trend seen in major currencies against the greenback, staying strong but below the eight-month high of $1.3276 it touched the day before as the dollar weakened.
+Against the euro, sterling fell 0.2% at 90.26 pence .

 "GBP/USD is now above pre-COVID levels although much of that is dollar related.
 The BoE trade-weighted index remains weaker," Halpenny said.
 "That's a reflection of continued uncertainties like the potential for the BoE adopting negative rates and the outcome of the trade negotiations between the EU and the UK."